wyeworks/rubygoal/README.md

 gem install rubygoal
 ```

-Run the game with example `Coach`
+Run the game with example `CoachDefinition`
 ```bash
 rubygoal
 ```

-Run the game with your custom `Coach` implementation
+Run the game with your custom `CoachDefinition` implementation
 ```bash
 rubygoal coach_1.rb
 ```

-Run the game with your home and away `Coach` implementations
+Run the game with your home and away `CoachDefinition` implementations
 ```bash
 rubygoal coach_1.rb coach_2.rb
 ```